Wesleyan theology: Confession, lovefeasts, and feetwashing

-Footwashing

-In certain Methodist connexions, such as the Missionary Methodist Church and the New Congregational Methodist Church, footwashing is practiced at the time that the Lord's Supper is celebrated.
-The Missionary Methodist Church states in its Book of Discipline:
+In certain Methodist connexions, such as the Missionary Methodist Church and the New Congregational Methodist Church, feetwashing is practiced at the time that the Lord's Supper is celebrated.
+The Missionary Methodist Church states this in its Book of Discipline.
+In congregations of the Global Methodist Church and United Methodist Church that are descended from the Evangelical United Brethren Church, feetwashing is practiced when the Lord's Supper is celebrated.
+In other connexions such as the Free Methodist Church, feetwashing is practiced on Maundy Thursday.

-Feet Washing: We would sanction and encourage the rite of feet washing as a religious act.
-It is provided that each church be required to partake of the Supper of the Lord as often as is convenient; it is provided that each church observe the rite of feet washing.